jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.box([vertch, horch])

-   Similar to :meth:`border`, but both *ls* and *rs* are *vertch* and both *ts* and *bs* are *horch*.
+   Similar to :meth:`border`, but both *ls* and *rs* are *vertch* and both *ts* and bs are *horch*.
 The default corner characters are always used by this function.

 .. method:: window.chgat([y, x, ] [num,] attr)

-   Set the attributes of *num* characters at the current cursor position, or at position ``(y, x)`` if supplied.
+   Sets the attributes of *num* characters at the current cursor position, or at position ``(y, x)`` if supplied.
 If no value of *num* is given or *num* = -1, the attribute will  be set on all the characters to the end of the line.
 This function does not move the cursor.
 The changed line will be touched using the